-Preliminary evaluation identified two existing structural SW controls as potential retrofits.
+Preliminary evaluation identified 11 existing structural SW controls as potential retrofits.
 Further analysis of these locations resulted in:

-• One site constructed or under contract.

-• One retrofit site deemed potentially viable for retrofit and pending further analysis may be a candidate for future restoration opportunities.
+- Three sites constructed or under contract. - Two retrofit sites deemed potentially viable for retrofit and pending further analysis may be candidates for future restoration opportunities. - Six retrofit sites deemed not viable for retrofit and have been